Emerging market: Global Growth Generators

 "Global Growth Generators", or 3G (countries), is an alternative classification determined by Citigroup analysts as being countries with the most promising growth prospects for 2010–2050.
 These consist of Indonesia, Egypt, seven other emerging countries, and two countries not previously listed before, specifically Iraq and Mongolia.
 There has been disagreement about the reclassification of these countries, among others, for the purpose of acronym creation as was seen with the BRICS.

 Estimating Demand in Emerging Markets

 Estimating the demand for products or services in emerging markets and developing economies can be complex and challenging for managers.
 These countries have unique commercial environments and may be limited in terms of reliable data, market research firms, and trained interviewers.
 Consumers in some of these countries may consider surveys an invasion of privacy.
 Survey respondents may try to please researchers by telling them what they want to hear rather than providing honest answers to their questions.
 However some companies have dedicated their entire business units for understanding the dynamics of emerging markets owing to their peculiarity.

 Economy

-The following table lists the 25 largest emerging economies by GDP (nominal) and GDP (PPP) in their respective peak year.
-Members of the G-20 major economies are in bold.
+The following table lists the GDP (PPP) projections of the 30 largest emerging economies for the year of 2025 (unless otherwise stated).
+Members of the BRICS, the BRICS Partners and/or the New Development Bank are in bold.